cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 ### The `error()` function

-The built-in `error()` function serves for logging diagnostic information when an unexpected situation is encountered by the program.
-The infromation is stored in special variables or displayed in-game, and the processor is stopped.
+The built-in `error()` function serves for logging diagnostic information when the program encounters an unexpected situation.
+The information is stored in special variables or displayed in-game, and the processor is stopped.

 > [!NOTE]
 > When the `error-function` option is set to `false`, or the `error-reporting` option is set to `none`, calls to the `error()` function are ignored and not compiled into the final code.